Margot Robbie Gets Soaking Wet In See-Through White Swimsuit

 “Luke Perry, Timothy Olyphant….
 MARGOT ROBBIE.. sign me up.”

-The movie is set to premiere in July and it stars a number of big names including Brad Pitt, Leonardo DiCaprio, Dakota Fanning, Kurt Russell, Luke Perry, and Al Pacino.
+The movie is set to premiere in July, and it stars a number of big names including Brad Pitt, Leonardo DiCaprio, Dakota Fanning, Kurt Russell, Luke Perry, and Al Pacino.
 The is one of Robbie’s most anticipated films and like her previous roles, the blonde bombshell got into tip-top shape for her role in the movie.
-In an recent interview with Emirates Woman, the 28-year-old opened up about her diet and exercise routine.
+In a recent interview with Emirates Woman, the 28-year-old opened up about her diet and exercise routine.

 “I spent a lot of time in the gym, trying to build muscle mass for I, Tonya.
 I was like, ‘I’ve been working on my legs.
 I’m trying to get stronger in my legs,'” she shared.